Bill-Armstrong/Deep-Learning-ALN/README.txt

-filling in of missing values in data files multiple time-series analysis high-dimensional problems identification of input variables that can be removed to improve results classification into two classes
+filling in of missing values in data files multiple time-series analysis high-dimensional problems imposition of monotonicity constraints on the function to be learned imposition of bounds on partial derivatives of the function to be learned identification of input variables that can be removed to improve results classification into two classes (and more under some conditions)

-Most importantly, the ideas embodied in the software are key for the future development of DEEP learning.
+Most importantly, the ideas embodied in the software are key for all future development of DEEP learning.

-Run the program and click on the Help button to start fitting your own data.
+The download from GitHub is about 9 MB: git clone https://github.com/Bill-Armstrong/Deep-Learning-ALN.git

 This open-source project builds under Visual Studio 2015 Community (free) and makes use of C++ and Microsoft Foundation Classes (MFC).
 The solution (.sln) file is in the folder libaln/win32.
 Batch build the libaln and alnpp libraries first (10 items), then the ALNfitDeep and realestate items (6 items).
 The executable ALNfitDeep.exe appears in the libaln/samples/ALNfitDeep/Release directory.
 You should have a new folder to contain a copy of the program and your data files.

+To begin, follow the first 9 lines of the "Examples for ALNfitDeep.docx" file for a run of ALNfitDeep.exe.
+Help gives brief suggestions.

 Best wishes